neufeld/AXIOME3/README.md

 ## About
 16S RNA analysis workflow based on qiime2 wrapped in luigi framework.

-Currently, it uses qiime2 version 2019-07
+Currently, it uses conda 4.7.12 and qiime2 version 2019-07

-**Note that previous versions of qiim2 may cause problems**
+**Note that previous versions of conda may cause problems**

 ## Required packages
+**conda 4.7.12** (No guarantee previous versions of conda will work!)
+**qiime2 (tested with 2019-04 and 2019-07)**

-Refer to 16S-luigi.yml file
+Refer to 16S-luigi.yml file for details

 You may run the following code to create conda virtual environment